 Yet the economic development and potential of Africa remains an under-told story on the world stage.

 The Johns Hopkins Carey Business School’s student-run Africa Business Club is hoping to spark a change in the narrative.
-That was the thrust behind this year’s Africa Business Conference, sponsored by the club and held at Carey’s Harbor East campus January 24 and 25, 2020.
+That was the thrust behind a previous year’s Africa Business Conference, sponsored by the club and held at Carey’s Harbor East campus January 24 and 25, 2020.
 Building on the momentum of the Mzuzah Convergence 2018 Conference, also held at Carey, this year’s conference brought experts and policy-shapers on African development together with faculty, students, alumni, and the Carey community at large.

 The conference set out to achieve a number of goals, chief among them to educate, connect, and show curious, like-minded people in the region and beyond, the instrumental role Johns Hopkins has in advancing the reality of African business.